President Park will be the first sitting South Korean leader to be investigated

 Choi charged following arrest

-When Choi's father died, she succeeded him as leader of the Eternal Life Church.
+Choi succeeded her father, Choi Tae-min, as leader of the Eternal Life Church after his death.
 For years, she has given Park spiritual guidance.

 Choi, who was arrested in early November, faced accusations that she used her relationship with Park to acquire millions of dollars in donations for her foundations.